 to extend functionality for better compatibility with CPython (indeed, this is

-what done by micropython-lib project mentioned above).
+micropython-lib project mentioned above).

 On some embedded platforms, where it may be cumbersome to add Python-level

 wrapper modules to achieve naming compatibility with CPython, micro-modules